 Try a restart and, if necessary, a forced restart

-Most app-related problems can often be easily resolved with a forced restart of the devices.
+Most app-related problems can often be quickly resolved with a forced restart of the devices.

 If you have not restarted (power off, wait 20 seconds, and power back on) your paired iPhone and Apple Watch, we suggest you give it a try.
 Then, check if the issue is resolved before investigating these additional steps.

 If a regular restart didn’t help, try a forced restart

 To force restart your Apple Watch, press and hold both the side button and Digital Crown until you see the Apple logo on the watch’s screen.
 Then, release both buttons.

 Check Apple’s direction and learn how to force restart your iPhone depending on the model and iOS version.

 If you are still experiencing the issue, conduct a force sync operation for your Apple Watch data.
 To do this,

 - Open the Watch App on your iPhone.